dreadflopp/dreads_modlist_patches/README.md

 - No merging of mods.
 Every patch is esl-flagged to make sure the plugin limit count is not reached.
 - Advanced fomod installer for the patches.
 No need to actively choose patches, the fomod does the work for you.

->TODO update link when STEP CMS is launched\
+>TODO upate links when CMS has been launched\
 Visit the [STEP forums](https://forum.step-project.com/topic/14603-dreads-step-se-core-addon/) if you have any questions.

-**With this modular STEP build you will get**
+**With Dread's modlist you will get**
 - STEP Core which means:
     - HD textures in the style of vanilla Skyrim
     - Bug fixes
-    - Tweaks and to increase consistency
+    - Tweaks to increase consistency
     - Improvements to user interface
     - Improvements to audio
 - Further improvements to textures